10-Day African Wildlife Adventure Photography Workshop!

-Tour leaders and professional wildlife photographers, Stephen Oachs and Scott Davis, have designed a comprehensive itinerary that allows extensive time in the field at two of their favorite wildlife parks in Kenya.
-Each park has its own unique ecosystem with different landscapes and assemblages of animals.
+Tour Leaders and professional nature photographers Scott Donschikowski and Stephen Oachs have designed a comprehensive itinerary that allows extensive time in the field at two of their favorite wildlife parks in Tanzania.
+Each park has its own unique ecosystem and as a result, different landscapes and assemblages of animals.
 Most importantly, all the parks we visit provide unparalleled wildlife photography opportunities.

-Whether you're an avid birder, a landscapist looking for the perfect savanna sunset, or in search of the "Big 5," Kenya and its world class parks provide ample opportunities for the photographer with a taste for refined adventure.
+Whether you're an avid birder, a big cat lover looking for the perfect lion shot, or in search of the "Big 5," Tanzania and its world-class parks provide ample opportunities for the photographer with a taste for refined adventure.

 Itinerary

-We will be visiting the most outstanding wildlife parks in Kenya.
-Each is unique, and together represent the amazing diversity found in Kenya.
+Tanzania is a large and varied country.
+To get a good sense of this diversity, we will be visiting three of the most outstanding as well as our favorite wildlife parks.
+Each is unique and together help represent the amazing diversity found in Tanzania.

 A Final Note.